university-of-hawaii-system-its-iam/application-development-paradigm-discussion/README.md

 Frankly, you could use any IDE.
 IntelliJ is powerful and ICS recommends it.
 The students on the IAM team have free access to the paid version and it is the editor that they know.
-Some members if IAM and ES teams prefer it
+Some members of IAM and ES teams prefer it

 The community version is also free and has many of the same features and doesn't require as many plugins/extensions as VS Code, for example.